Last Updated on by

 As you get older, changes start to happen in the anatomy of your lower back.
 These anatomy changes can influence the mobility of your back and the space for the nerves.

 It also decreases the function of the stabilizing muscles in your back.
-Because they work less efficient your big back muscles take over.
-It makes them stiff which may also cause lower back pain.
+Because they work less efficiently, your big back muscles take over.
+It makes them stiff, which may also cause lower back pain.

 Therefore the following problems might start to occur.